May 07, 2026

 The Witchfinders (2018)

 When Team TARDIS visited Lancashire in the 17th century, their heads were all turned by the impressive witchfinder’s hat.
-Its wide brim and high crown made it a scary and sinister sight – except when Graeme put it on.
+Its wide brim and high crown made it a scary and sinister sight – except when Graham put it on.
 Then it was just hilarious.
 King James, who turned up to join in with the chapeau craziness, had a similarly extra hat, and while it wasn’t quite as ridiculously tall, he still rocked it with considerable style.

 Hat’s all, folks!